-- The Council's MTFS will be revised as part of the business planning process.
-This will include updates on the Council's finances with an analysis of the financial impact of the Spending Review 2021 which is expected to include indications of how the Government is going to allocate resources to address the costs of COVID-19 and the levelling up agenda. - The Council is subject to a statutory framework governing its service provision, its duties & responsibilities, and its financial framework.
-This includes the statutory posts of the Head of Paid Service (Chief Executive), Section 151 Officer (Director of Corporate Services) and Monitoring Officer ((Managing Director of the South London Legal Partnership).
+The Council is subject to a statutory framework governing its service provision, its duties & responsibilities, and its financial framework.
+This includes the statutory posts of the Head of Paid Service (Chief Executive), Section 151 Officer (Executive Director of Finance and Digital) and Monitoring Officer (Managing Director of the South London Legal Partnership).
 Despite the Council's funding gap and structural budget deficit, it has continued to meet the legal requirement of setting a balanced budget combined with the additional requirement of having regard to consideration of such matters as the robustness of budget estimates and the adequacy of reserves.

 The Council has a well-established and robust corporate governance framework to ensure compliance with laws and regulations.
 This, coupled with political stability, has provided a strong control environment at the operational and strategic level in the Council, enabling sound and balanced decision-making, recognising the importance of financial prudence and sustainability.